inmanta/web-console/README.md

 #### OSS

-Adjust the `cypress.json` file to have
+(If you want to run the cypress UI) Adjust the `cypress.json` file to have

 ```json
   env: {